servergeneral/ctl/Server-General-README.md

 ![Server General KMaaS Architecture](https://kms.servergeneral.com/mediapress/how_does_it_work_kms.png)

 ### Additional Information
-For more details on the Server General KMaaS architecture, please visit the [Server General Documentation page](https://kms.servergeneral.com/technology/).
+For more details on the Server General KMaaS architecture, please visit the [Server General Technology page](https://kms.servergeneral.com/technology/).

 ### Deployment Process
 This Runner job performs the following steps: